ormle-dev/ormle-standard/README.md

 $$\forall x \in E_1,\; \forall y, z \in E_2 : \bigl(P(x, y) \land P(x, z)\bigr) \implies y = z$$

 This is not a database configuration option; it is a **logical law**.
-When an LLM interprets an Ormle-compliant graph, it does not guess join cardinality—it computes the **deterministic path** of the query.
+When an LLM interprets a GRAM-compliant graph, it does not guess join cardinality—it computes the **deterministic path** of the query.
 By capturing uniqueness at the role level, the specification explicitly identifies the **candidate keys** of every relation.

 ### 4.2 Mandatoriness and Existence Constraints